aswinkeSupot/kotlin-RealtimeDBApp/README.md

       com.google.firebase.database.DatabaseException: Class com.aswin.firebaseapp.User does not define a no-argument constructor.
 If you are using ProGuard, make sure these constructors are not stripped.
 ```
 ```
-This may cause because we miss initialize a black value for the field in the Object Data class data class User(val userName: String = "",
+This may cause because we miss initialize a blank value for the field in the Object Data class data class User(val userName: String = "",
                 val password: String = "")
 ```